open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 ## Registration extension method guidance for library authors

+**Note** This information applies to the OpenTelemetry SDK version 1.4.0 and newer only.

 Library authors are encouraged to provide extension methods users may call to register custom OpenTelemetry components into their `TracerProvider`s.
 These extension methods can target either the `TracerProviderBuilder` or the